 Nicaragua is certainly not the first place that comes to mind for a luxury travel vacation, even when you narrow it down to Central America.
 It's a poor country with a tourism infrastructure that is far behind that of its neighbors.
-This is a tourist destination on the rise though, which appeals to a lot of people trying to get away from the tried and true (and the tour buses that come with the familiar.)
+This is a safe tourist destination on the rise though, which appeals to a lot of people trying to get away from the tried and true (and the tour buses that come with the familiar.)

 Although Nicaragua is roughly the size of New York State, most of it is undeveloped.
 Foreign visitors mostly gravitate to Granada, León, and Ometepe Island, with some explorers venturing beyond to the Indio Maíz Biological Reserve or coffee country.
 Beaches on opposite sides of the country get the bulk of the tourists: the Corn Islands in the Caribbean and San Juan del Sur on the Pacific.
-In other spots you can stroll down an empty beach for miles without seeing another person.
+In other spots you can stroll down an empty beach for quite a while without seeing another person.

 Luxury Hotels in Nicaragua